How Governance Compiles

 "Every data access is scoped to the authenticated tenant."

 "Every data access MUST be tenant-scoped.
 No exceptions. (ref: INV-012)"If the Statement uses absolute quantifiers ("every", "all", "total"), compile appends "No exceptions." automatically.
-This prevents Claude from rationalizing edge cases.
+This prevents the model from rationalizing edge cases.

 The ## Enforcement section contributes additional directives when it names concrete mechanisms: